EidrianGM/BreastCancerTranslatome_Notebook/Background/Book Notes Learning Path.md

 	* Interpolating
 		* We pick random subsets:
 			* A small test would have limited utility as a judge of performance.
 In this case, a sole reliance on resampling techniques (i.e.,no test set) might be more effective.
-			* Large data sets reduce the criticality of these decisions

 ### Model Selection
 * Partial Least Squares